-Buying your first home is an exciting time with lots of decisions to make, and it's understandable if you feel overwhelmed with everything you need to do.
+Buying your first home is an exciting time.
+But with so many decisions to make, it's understandable to feel a little overwhelmed.
 To help you get started, we’ve come up with some helpful tips and advice that will prepare you for making your first offer.

 Find the right mortgage for you